Guide

 I don’t want to be judged for who I am.

 Systemic sexism, racism, homophobia, transphobia, ableism, classism, and other forms of discrimination are real barriers for women of multiple identities will face when running for office, but your unique experiences are exactly what makes your voice valuable.
 Women of all backgrounds are running and winning elected positions, and plenty of organizations are interested in supporting you!
 She Should Run works to show women of all walks of life that elected leadership is a possibility.
-Here are six other organizations working to lift up underrepresented women.

 I can’t afford to be a politician.